 Although the Steinberg UR22 MKII offers a great level of mobility, it doesn’t get much more portable than the Apogee ONE.

 The device itself rocks a dongle- like form factor, and a very simple design and interface.

 There is only one knob for controlling the level, and two sets of small LEDs which display microphone and guitar levels.

-The device also features a built- in studio quality condenser mic, perfect for quick idea or vocal recordings.
+The device also features a built-in studio-quality condenser mic, perfect for a quick idea or vocal recordings.

 Besides being very practical for basic recordings, it is regarded as the best audio interface for podcasting, due to its lightweight design and minimalistic approach.